 This is a particular type of insurance that includes all the rules connected with it.
-A crop may have an insurance one plan at a time.
+A crop may have insurance one plan at a time.
 When multiple choices of plans lay down on you, the client must carefully review each plan and select the best one that exactly fits the needs of their agricultural business and risk management.
 The insurance agent should of course be knowledgeable enough to explain and should know each detail of the plans they offer.

-To meet the increasing needs of the producer, there is also an increase of insurable crops and products.
+To meet the increasing needs of the producer, there is also an increase in insurable crops and products.
 It is important that each insurance agent be aware of each option available to the local producers in their state or county and they must also make sure that they provide the correct information regarding the insurance products that are available in their company.

 What is an insured?

-The insured could be a farmer, rancher, beekeeper, or a grower.
+The insured could be a farmer, rancher, beekeeper, or grower.
 They are the main customers of the crop insurance program.
 While the main goal of the federal crop insurance program is to provide tools to the insured in order to manage risks.
 The insured farmers, ranchers, beekeepers, and growers are also the ones who use the insurance policy for the commodity that they own.
-Once they decide what type of insurance they will get, they will enter a contract to insure their commodities in a county where insurance can be bought.
+Once they decide what type of insurance they will get, they will enter a contract to ensure their commodities are in a county where insurance can be bought.